Teacher Compensation Dashboard

 - The Teacher Pay Gap Is Wider Than Ever: Teachers’ Pay Continues to Fall Further Behind Pay of Comparable Workers.
 Economic Policy Institute, August 2016.

 All Teacher Salary Averages: 2013-2014 through 2019-20 school years.
 Sourced from two National Education Association reports (for available corresponding years): “Rankings of the States and Estimates of School Statistics” and “Teacher Salary Benchmark Report.”

 Minimum 0-Yr, 15-Yr, 35-Yr Salary: Based on SREB review of state minimum teacher salary schedules from state websites for teachers with bachelor’s and master’s degrees.
-All figures from the corresponding school years, with the exception of the Delaware 2018-19 school year which uses figures from the 2019-20 school year.
+All figures are from the corresponding school years, with the exception of the Delaware 2018-19 school year, which uses figures from the 2019-20 school year.
 Figures do not include any state or local supplements or additions for higher degree attainment.
 Florida, Louisiana, Maryland and Virginia do not have minimum teacher salary schedules.
-Minimum starting salaries for these states reflect the lowest full-time public school teacher salary paid in a district within the state.
+Minimum starting salaries for these states reflect the lowest full-time public school teacher salary paid in a district within the state, when data is available.